 That's the response I get from students who've taken my engineering classes before when they find out it's marble roller coaster day.
 It's a class favorite.
-Students get to build 20' long roller coasters with their friends!
-It's an open-ended, fast-paced, constantly evolving, easy to learn but potentially complex, large-scale group project.
+It's an open-ended, fast-paced, constantly evolving, and easy to explain.
 This project reaches a wide span of grade ranges, from K-12.
 I'd like to note that the concept for this project is not my own, but the building and teaching techniques are.
-Enjoy!

 Here's a brief clip from some in-class footage that I took during one of my classes: